alex-courtis/way-displays/CONTRIBUTING.md

 Most will be available if you are running a wlroots based compositor like sway.

 yaml-cpp will need to be installed via your distribution's package manager.
+Note that if your distribution decouples libraries from their headers you will need to install the "development" versions of these packages (with the exception of make/gcc/glang).

 ## Development